 When your baby cries they do not just cry for physical needs, they also cry for social-emotional needs.
 The more distressed your baby gets the harder it is for baby to calm down.
 When you respond to your baby’s cries quickly with reassurance, warmth and affection they’ll feel safe and secure and usually calm down more quickly.
 Then your baby can enjoy a feed, cuddle or play.

-Unfortunately during the first 3-4 months there will be times when you won’t be able to calm or soothe your baby no matter what you do.
+Unfortunately during the first 4 months there will be times when you won’t be able to calm or soothe your baby no matter what you do, and your newborn won't stop crying.
 This sort of crying is part of what’s called “Normal developmental crying.”